AlexMcCarroll/CV/README.md

 I possess an analytical set of skills, enabling me to efficiently read, decipher, and condense information.
 Additionally, my sporting, leadership and military training has made me a confident, team player with a high degree of personal perseverance.

-## Skills

-### Problem Solving

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- Experience
-- Achievements
-- Evidence

-### Analytics

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

 ## Projects

 ## Work Experience